 Financing is available if you don’t want to pay for your DVC membership upfront.
 However, this option comes with strict requirements.

 Disney offers ten-year loans through a financing partner.
 You’ll need a 10% down payment and a credit score of 685 or better.
-You won’t qualify if you defaulted on a mortgage or if you have low credit.
+You won’t qualify if you default on a mortgage or have low credit.

 You should also know that the APR varies from 10 to 18%.
 The APR you qualify for depends on your credit score and the cost of your membership.
 The APR corresponds to the range you can expect to pay for a personal loan.
 However, most personal loans have a much shorter term.

-Overall, it’s much more interesting to pay upfront for your DVC membership if you can afford it or even shop around for financing from another source.
+It’s much more interesting to pay upfront for your DVC membership if you can afford it or shop around for financing from another source.
 A personal loan with a shorter term will probably help you save if you go for the financing option.